l33tlamer/traefik-compose/README.md

 # traefik-compose

-A very simple but working template of a Traefik & Lets Encrypt setup with Docker compose
+A very simple but working template of Traefik

+Using Lets Encrypt with dns-01 challenge, no need to open any ports

+# Setup

+Edit `required/traefik.yml` and modify the domain to use for Lets Encrypt and the domain DNS provider to use

+If you want to proxy services that are not running on the same Docker host as Traefik itself, or on completely different machines (like a VM):

+Edit `required/fileConfig.yml` and uncomment the example of Home Assistant for both `routers` and `services` entry.

 # Run before starting: